MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-incoming-cases.md

 ![Emerging topics chart](media/ai-csi-emerging-topics.png)

-The emerging topics chart uses artificial intelligence technology to group related incoming support cases as support topics, and then display the topics in order of the change in volume over the specified time period, showing the percent of the change in volume, the number of incoming cases, the average resolution time, the resolution rate, and the average customer satisfaction score for each topic.
+The emerging topics chart uses artificial intelligence technology to group related incoming support cases as support topics, and then display the topics in order of the change in volume over the specified time period, showing:

+* The percent of the change in volume.
+* The number of incoming cases.
+* The average resolution time.
+* The resolution rate.
+* The average customer satisfaction score.

 To see additional information about each topic, right-click the topic name and select **Drillthrough** to display the Topic Details dashboard.
 For more information, see [Topic Details Dashboard](ai-csi-topic-details.md).